 1 cup chicken or veggie broth, divided

-Heat a medium skillet over medium-high heat.
-Cook the bacon until crisp, being careful not to burn.
+If you don't have any bacon grease handy - heat a medium skillet over medium-high heat.
+Cook the bacon until crisp, being careful not to burn it.
 Remove the bacon pieces to a paper towel-lined plate with a slotted spoon, leaving the grease in the pan.
 (Save the bacon for another use, like BLTs)

-Add the onion to the pan with the bacon grease and cook until just tender, about 4-5 minutes.
-Stir in the garlic, cumin, cayenne, and cook until fragrant, about 30-60 seconds.
-Season to taste with salt and pepper.
+If you have bacon grease handy, add it to a medium skillet.
+Melt it over medium-high heat, then add the onion to the pan.
+Cook until just tender, about 4-5 minutes.
+Stir in the garlic, cumin and cayenne, and cook until fragrant, about 30-60 seconds.
 Add the beans to the pan.
-Pour in about 2/3 cup of the broth, bring to a boil, and reduce to a light simmer.
-Let simmer for about 10 minutes or until the beans are soft enough to mash easily.
+Season with a bit of salt and pepper (you can add more later, don't oversalt).
+Pour in 2/3 cup of the broth, bring to a boil, and reduce to a light simmer.
+Let simmer for about 10 minutes or until most of the liquid has been absorbed.

-Remove the pan from the heat, stir in the salsa if using, and mash the bean mixture as desired.
+Remove the pan from the heat and allow to cool slightly.
+Mash the bean mixture as desired.
 For a chunkier texture, use a fork or potato masher.
-For a smoother texture, pulse the mixture in a food processor.
-Add up to 1/3 cup more broth for a lighter texture if needed.
-Adjust seasonings to taste.
-Top with shredded cheese and sliced scallions.
-Serve.
+For a smoother texture, pulse the mixture in a food processor (this is what I do).
+Add up to 1/3 cup more broth for a lighter texture and adjust seasonings to taste.

 Reheating - These reheated wonderfully in the microwave.
 No need to take up space on the stove or dirty another pan.